puppetize/infrastructure/README.md

 Test-Driven Development
 -----------------------

-Execute the main RSpec test suite using the top-level Rake task "spec".
+Execute RSpec code examples for Vagrant boxes using the top-level task "spec:boxes".
 This will perform some testing on the important Vagrant boxes, such as the "cloud" box.
 ```
 $ rake spec:boxes
 /usr/bin/ruby1.9.1 -S rspec ./spec/boxes/cloud_spec.rb ./spec/boxes/vagrant_spec.rb -c -fd